malanuza/-Getting-and-Cleaning-Data---Course-Project/CodeBook.md

 ####ID Fields

-    subject - The participant ("subject") ID
+    subject - The participant ID
     activity - The label of the activity performed when the corresponding measurements were taken

 ####Processed Measurements